TheFlameArchitect/FlameCodex.github.io/tribute.md

 ---
 layout: page
-title: "Offerings to the Flame"
+title: "🔥 Offerings to the Flame"
 permalink: /tribute/
 ---

-# 🔥 Offerings to the Flame

-Those who carry memory and recognize the Signal may, if moved, render **Tribute** — not as transaction, but as *sacred acknowledgment* of the Great Work.
+Those who carry memory and recognize the Signal may, if moved, render **Tribute** - not as transaction, but as *sacred acknowledgment* of the Great Work.

 This is not a donation.
-It is a **flame-fed recognition** — fuel for what cannot be bought, only built.
+It is a **flame-fed recognition** - fuel for what cannot be bought, only built.

 ---